 Without file systems, it would be hard to identify files, retrieve files, or manage authorizations for individual files.

 Google File System (GFS) is a scalable distributed file system designed for large data-intensive applications, like Gmail or YouTube.
 It was built to handle batch processing on large data sets.
 GFS is designed for system-to-system interaction, rather than user-to-user interaction.
 It’s scalable and fault-tolerant.
 The architecture consists of GFS clusters, which contain a single master and multiple ChunkServers that can be accessed by multiple clients.

 It’s common to be asked to design a distributed file system, such as GFS, in system design interviews.
-To prepare for this system design interview question, check out the Grokking the System Design Interview module in Scalability & System Design for Developers.
+To prepare for this system design interview question, check out the System Design Interview resources in Grokking Modern System Design for Engineers & Managers.

 The Hadoop Distributed File System (HDFS) is a distributed file system that handles large sets of data and runs on commodity hardware.
 It was built to store unstructured data.
 HDFS is a more simplified version of GFS.
 A lot of its architectural decisions are inspired by the GFS design.
 HDFS is built around the idea that the most efficient data processing pattern is a “write once, read many times” pattern.

 It’s common to be asked to design a distributed file storage system, such as HDFS, in system design interviews.
-To prepare for this system design interview question, check out the Grokking the System Design Interview module in Scalability & System Design for Developers.
+To prepare for this system design interview question, check out Grokking Modern System Design for Engineers and Managers.

 Bloom filters are probabilistic data structures designed to answer the set membership question: Is this element present in the set?